James Waddel: Early and family life

-James Waddel was born in Newry, Ireland in July 1739.
+James Waddel was born in Newry, Ireland, in July 1739.
 His parents, Thomas and Janetta Waddel, emigrated to the United States later that same year, settling in southeastern Pennsylvania near the Delaware line.
 North Carolina-born Rev. Moses Waddel (1770-1840) is reputedly a cousin.
 When James was about twelve years old, he suffered a hand injury.
 This incapacitated him so his father thought it necessary for him to be educated, so that he could support himself.
 He was educated at the historic 'Log College' (now West Nottingham Academy) at Nottingham, Pennsylvania and was taught by Rev. Dr. Samuel Finley, D.D.
 Waddel became so proficient in ancient languages that he became a tutor there when he was just fifteen years old.
 He then became an assistant teacher in Reverend Robert Smith's academy in Pequea, Lancaster County.

 Later, in Lancaster County, Virginia, James met Mary Gordon, the daughter of Mary Gordon (Harrison) and James Gordon, a wealthy and influential planter.
-In 1767 James and Mary were married at her father's home (later renamed Verville, and moved into the "Honeymoon Cottage" on the property near the intersection of two grances of the Corrotoman River.
+In 1767 James and Mary were married at her father's home (later renamed Verville), and moved into the "Honeymoon Cottage" on the property near the intersection of two branches of the Corrotoman River.
 The couple eventually had ten children, of whom nine children survived to adulthood as described below.